naveen666n/screen-annotation-application/README.md

 - Great for tutorials and demonstrations

 ### 🎯 Core Functions
+- **Screenshot** - Save your annotations as PNG images with one click
 - **Draggable Toolbar** - Move toolbar anywhere on screen by clicking and dragging
 - **Pass Through Mode** - Toggle click-through to control other apps while annotations stay visible
 - **Clear** - Remove all drawings instantly